tearust/t-rust/obsidian/_gitbook-dev-docs/1_tutorial/2.1_local_build_and_unit_test/README.md

 then your front end is up running.

-At this moment, you cannot send request to the backend and get "hello world" yet.
+At this moment, you cannot send requests to the backend and get "hello world" message yet.
 We'll get into the local development environment in the next step.

-You can Ctrl + C to stop the frontend now.
+You can send `Ctrl + C` to stop the frontend now.